wesruv/target.en/help/c-integrating-target-with-mac/a4t/r-a4t-faq/a4t-faq-lift-and-confidence.md

 ---
+keywords: faq;frequently asked questions;analytics for target;a4T;lift;ad hoc;report builder;confidence
 description: This topic contains answers to questions that are frequently asked about lift and confidence when using Analytics as the reporting source for Target (A4T).
-keywords: faq;frequently asked questions;analytics for target;a4T;lift;ad hoc;report builder;confidence
-seo-description: This topic contains answers to questions that are frequently asked about lift and confidence when using Analytics as the reporting source for Target (A4T).
-seo-title: Lift and confidence - A4T FAQ
-solution: Target
 title: Lift and confidence - A4T FAQ
 topic: Standard
 uuid: 7d0402f3-d6f2-422e-b69c-86e10120ac83